rusenask/mirage/docs/pages/advanced.rst

 Caching Values
 ==============
-If emulating back-end behaviour means writing some code for a particularly tricky behaviour, Stubo exposes a simple key-value cache API to matchers and responses.
+If emulating back-end behaviour means writing some code for a particularly tricky behaviour, Mirage exposes a simple key-value cache API to matchers and responses.

 For example, if a response needs to increment a count each time it is used, you can define a module like this ::